wchipchase/doggie-day-care/README.md

 # Doggie Day Care
-A website to idientify atendees and staff at a doggie day care
+A website to identify atendees and staff at a doggie day care

 ## Description
 This demonstrates principles of react